Treating acute myeloid leukaemia

 Acute myeloid leukaemia (AML) is an aggressive condition that develops rapidly, so treatment will usually begin a few days after a diagnosis has been confirmed.

-As AML is a complex condition, it is usually treated by a multidisciplinary team (MDT) – a group of different specialists working together.
+As AML is a complex condition, it's usually treated by a multidisciplinary team (MDT) – a group of different specialists working together (see below).

 Your treatment plan

 Treatment for AML is often carried out in two stages:

 - Induction – the aim of this initial stage of treatment is to kill as many leukaemia cells in your blood and bone marrow as possible, restore your blood to proper working order and treat any symptoms you may have.